socomsystems/documentation/admin_manual/installation/system_requirements.rst

 Memory
 ^^^^^^

-Memory requirements for running a Nextcloud server are greatly variable, depending on the numbers of users, apps, files and volume of server activity.
+Memory requirements for running a cyfrSpaces server are greatly variable, depending on the numbers of users, apps, files and volume of server activity.

-Nextcloud needs a minimum of **128MB** RAM, and we recommend a minimum of **512MB**.
+cyfrSpaces needs a minimum of **128MB** RAM, and we recommend a minimum of **512MB**.

 Database requirements for MySQL / MariaDB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following is currently required if you're running Nextcloud together with a MySQL / MariaDB database:
+The following is currently required if you're running cyfrSpaces together with a MySQL / MariaDB database:

 * InnoDB storage engine (MyISAM is not supported)
 * "READ COMMITED" transaction isolation level (See: :ref:`db-transaction-label`)